The selection function of the Gaia DR3 open cluster census: Training and validation of selection-function models

 \subsection{Map of \emph{Gaia} data density}

-As in Paper I, parameters such as a cluster's extinction, age, distance, and orbit proved influential for whether or not a cluster is detected.
-To potentially reduce the dependence of our model on difficult to determine cluster parameters, we also experimented with including many other parameters, such as various measures of the density of \emph{Gaia} data around the cluster $\rho_\text{data}$, the median magnitude of cluster member stars, or their median uncertainty in parallax $\text{med}(\sigma_\varpi)$ (which is a proxy for their overall scatter in the astrometric space clusters are detected in).
+As in Paper I, parameters such as a cluster's extinction, age, distance, and orbit proved influential to whether or not a cluster is detected.
+To potentially reduce the dependence of our model on difficult-to-determine cluster parameters, we also experimented with including many other parameters, such as various measures of the density of \emph{Gaia} data around the cluster, $\rho_\text{data}$, the median magnitude of cluster member stars, or their median uncertainty in parallax $\text{med}(\sigma_\varpi)$ (which is a proxy for their overall scatter in the astrometric space in which clusters are detected).

-To determine the density of \emph{Gaia} data in a repeatable, fast way, we measured the five-dimensional astrometric density (i.e. density in position, proper motion, and parallax-space) of the HR23 sample of \emph{Gaia} data in a HEALPix level 7 map.
+To quickly determine the density of \emph{Gaia} data in a repeatable way, we measured the 5D astrometric density (i.e. density in position, proper motion, and parallax-space) of the HR23 sample of \emph{Gaia} data in a HEALPix level-seven map.
 Instead of measuring the density of \emph{Gaia} data at every possible proper motion and parallax, which would result in an extremely large and cumbersome map totalling tens or hundreds of GB in size, we instead only store the mean and covariance matrix of proper motions at given parallax values for stars in each HEALPix pixel.
 The density of HR23's sample of \emph{Gaia} data at an arbitrary position, proper motion, and parallax can then be estimated quickly as the value of a Gaussian probability density function based on these values.
-We measure the proper motion mean and covariance values in parallax bins of width 0.1~mas from 0 to 2~mas, corresponding to the full distance range in our study.
-To improve resilience against stars with outlier proper motions, we also sigma clip stars with proper motions more than 6$\sigma$ away from the mean proper motion in a given range.
-We linearly interpolate proper motion mean and covariance values between parallax bins to ensure smoothness of our map.
+We measured the proper motion mean and covariance values in parallax bins of 0.1~mas in width from 0 to 2~mas, corresponding to the full distance range in our study.
+To improve resilience against stars with outlier proper motions, we also sigma clipped stars with proper motions more than 6$\sigma$ away from the mean proper motion in a given range.
+We linearly interpolated proper-motion mean and covariance values between parallax bins to ensure the smoothness of our map.
 This results in a map with 196\,608 pixels that each have 21 parallax bins, which can be efficiently queried using the Python package accompanying this work at a rate of around $10^5$ points per second.